How to Price Podcast Sponsorships Without Underselling Value

 Certain moves during negotiation make sponsors think you are struggling.
 Avoid these and you maintain leverage:

-Phrases like “rates are negotiable” or “we are flexible on pricing” make sponsors think you have no pricing strategy.
+Phrases like "rates are negotiable" or "we are flexible on pricing" make sponsors think you have no pricing strategy.
 It also invites lowball offers.
-Set a clear rate.
-Hold it unless the sponsor offers something valuable in exchange.
+Set a clear rate and hold it unless the sponsor offers something valuable in exchange.

 Pricing psychology studies show that prices ending in 7 or 9 feel more researched than prices ending in 0.
 A $497 package feels calculated.
 A $500 package feels guessed.
 Use $497, $697, $897 instead of $500, $700, $900.